nmathewson/walking-onions-wip/specs/AH-exit-partitions.md

 ## Appendix H: Choosing good clusters of exit policies

-With walking onions, we cannot easily support all the port combinations [*] that we currently allow in the "policy summaries" that we support in microdescriptors.
+With Walking Onions, we cannot easily support all the port combinations [*] that we currently allow in the "policy summaries" that we support in microdescriptors.